 Cool - The inverter should be protected from direct exposure to the sun or any equipment that produces extreme heat.
-The ambient air temperature should be between 32° F (0° C) and 104° F (40° C); keep in mind that the inverter's output specifications are rated at 77° F (25° C), so the cooler the better within this range.
+The ambient air temperature should be between 32°F (0°C) and 104°F (40°C); keep in mind that the inverter's output specifications are rated at 77°F (25°C), so the cooler the better within this range.

-Ventilated - In order for the inverter to provide full output power and avoid over-temperature fault conditions do not cover or block the inverter's ventilation openings, or install this inverter in an area with limited airflow.
-Allow as much clearance around the inverter's intake and exhaust ventilation openings as possible, see Items 16 and 17 in Figure 4.
-At the minimum, allow an airspace clearance of 6" (15 cm) at the front and back, and 3" (7.5 cm) everywhere else to provide adequate ventilation.
+Ventilated - In order for the inverter to provide full output power and avoid over-temperature fault conditions, do not cover or block the inverter's ventilation openings or install this inverter in an area with limited airflow.
+Allow as much clearance around the inverter's intake and exhaust ventilation openings as possible (see Figure 4, Items 16 & 17).
+At the minimum, allow an airspace clearance of 3" (7.5 cm) on all sides to provide adequate ventilation.

 If installed in an enclosure, a fresh air intake opening must be provided directly to the front side (intake vent) and an exhaust opening on the back side (exhaust vent) of the inverter.
 This will allow cool air from the outside to flow into the inverter, and heated air to exit away from the inverter and the enclosure.
-When mounted in an enclosed compartment, airflow must be at least 59 cfm in order to maintain no more than a 68° F (20° C) rise in compartment temperature.
-Minimum clearances can be reduced if airflow is increased, but in no case should clearance around the inverter be less than 2'' (5 cm) on all sides.

-Safe - Keep any flammable/combustible material (e.g., paper, cloth, plastic, etc.) that may be ignited by heat, sparks, or flames at a minimum distance of 2 feet (60 cm) away from the inverter.
+When mounted in an enclosed compartment, airflow must be at least 59 cfm in order to maintain no more than a 68°F (20°C) rise in compartment temperature.
+Minimum clearances can be reduced if airflow is increased, but in no case should clearance around the inverter be less than 2" (5 cm) on all sides.
+Safe - Keep any flammable/combustible material (e.g., paper, cloth, plastic, etc.) that may be ignited by heat, sparks, or flames at a minimum distance of 2 feet (60 cm) from the inverter.

-WARNING: The MMS Series Inverter/Charger is not an ignition-protection rated device and should not be installed in any location that requires ignition-protected equipment.
-To prevent fire or explosion, do not install the MMS Series in any area with extremely flammable liquids like gasoline or propane; or, in an area that contains connections between components of a fuel system.
+WARNING: The MMS inverter/charger is not an ignitionprotection rated device and should not be installed in any location that requires ignition-protected equipment.
+To prevent fire or explosion, do not install the MMS inverter in any area with extremely flammable liquids like gasoline or propane; or, in an area that contains connections between components of a fuel system.